code-kern-ai/bricks/PULL_REQUEST_TEMPLATE.md

 PR checklist:
-- [ ] Tested by creator on localhost
+- [ ] Tested by creator on localhost:8000/docs
-- [ ] Tested by kern member on app.dev.kern.ai
+- [ ] Tested by creator on refinery
-- [ ] Tested by reviewer on localhost
+- [ ] Tested by reviewer on localhost:8000/docs
-- [ ] Tested by reviewer on app.dev.kern.ai
+- [ ] Tested by reviewer on refinery
+- [ ] (If added) common code tested in notebook/ script
 - [ ] Conforms with the agreed upon code pattern